You squirt, scoop, rub, slather your entire body.

 You play, you swim, you sweat, you hike.

 Basically, to get the job done right, you should be using a lot of your go-to sun protection.
-As a product that gets used so damn much, why is there still so much mystery and unknown about the nitty gritty of sunblocks and sunscreens.
+As a product that gets used so darn much, why is there still so much mystery and unknown about the nitty gritty of sunblocks and sunscreens.
 And yes - there is an important difference between sunscreen and sunblock!
 Up until last year, it had been decades since the FDA proposed new regulations on the marketing and formulation efforts of the sun protection industry.

 So let’s dive into the need-to-know lingo that will help you keep your skin safe from the sun.
 Because even though we idolize the sun in all its glory - we are after all, a skincare line that cares about your healthy skin.
-And to properly take care of your skin in the sun, you need to know the difference between sunscreen and sunblock
+And to properly take care of your skin in the sun, you need to know the difference between sunscreen and sunblock.

 Difference between sunscreen and sunblock